-Dog-genius Cesar Millan understands this.
+Dog-guy Cesar Millan (who, we now know, had his own struggles) understands this.
 He writes: “We’ve been raised to believe the world belongs to us, and that it should run the way we want it to.
 [But c]onsider the great privilege you will be given, being able to live side by side with and learn to see the world through the eyes of a very special member of a completely different species!
 You are offering another living creature the highest form of respect, by letting that creature be what she is supposed to be.”

 So.
 It’s respect for the Other that resides in ourselves.
 Plain and simple, really.
 Yet there’s nothing simple about it.
 I can persist in framing the world’s purpose as being to answer the version of loveliness I want.
 I can persist in seeing Bugs from my own bias, as a little furry human and not as the cat he really is.
 If I so persist in so seeing, I will get into a big muddle.
-And where animals are concerned, that muddle can get pretty intense, as those of you know well who’ve been reading this blog, or who watch Cesar Millan’s show.
+And where animals are concerned, that muddle can get pretty intense, as those of you know well who’ve been reading this blog.

 So in Bugs, I get a mirror of my ability to see the Other, to respect the Other, to cooperate with the Other.
 If I can pull that off, I find that the Other tends to cooperate with me, too, mirabile dictu.
 If I can’t pull that off, then the Other – Bugs, the world – starts to look pretty much armed and dangerous.